Next level automated warehousing

 For mill operators, enhancing operational efficiency means improving competitiveness.
 Today, Pesmel embraces the concept of industry 4.0 through expertise in integrating and connecting data in mill environments, helping customers reduce their costs without compromising on efficiency or safety.

 Pulp mill case

-When Pesmel’s customer required a new warehousing solution for their 1.3 million metric tons per annum pulp production facility, an automated pulp shipping warehouse was the answer to their logistics challenges.
-The customer’s previous manual warehouse was ineffective, with a storage density of just 2.5 tons per square meter and requiring six trucks in five shifts to move a maximum of 900 tons per hour.
+When Pesmel’s customer required a new warehousing solution for their pulp production facility of 1.3 million metric tons per annum, an automated pulp shipping warehouse was the answer to their logistics challenges.
+The customer’s previous manual warehouse was ineffective, with a storage density of just 2.5 tons per square meter, requiring six trucks in five shifts to move a maximum of 900 tons per hour.
 Pesmel’s 14-level automated high-bay warehouse solution resulted in immediate improvements.
-Firstly, storage density was multiplied fourfold to 10 tons per square meter with a correspondingly smaller footprint.
+Firstly, storage density was multiplied fourfold to 10 tons per square meter, with a correspondingly smaller footprint.
 Also, two automated stacker cranes handle 1,000 tons per hour without needing to maintain clamper trucks.

 Immediate cost and time savings

 Finally, automated inventory control connected the entire supply chain.
-Goods are partly shipped by train from this facility, and thanks to the automated warehouse turnaround times were cut to one third, meaning a reduction in rolling stock investment by half.
+Goods are partly shipped by train from this facility, and turnaround times were cut to one third thanks to the automated warehouse, cutting rolling stock investment by half.
 Truck loading turnaround times were reduced to just 30 minutes.
-Pesmel’s automated warehousing solutions helped the customer to achieve significant and immediate reductions in costs and time while improving the overall efficiency of their supply chain.
+Pesmel’s automated warehousing solutions helped the customer to achieve significant and immediate reductions in costs and time, while improving the overall efficiency of their supply chain.